rodson/rodson.github.io/_posts/2015-09-09-my-first-blog.markdown

 Writing make me think.
 It force me to summarize what I've done.
 If we want to write something useful, we must read more, learn more and think more.
 Our life will be more meaningful.

-##Establish a writting habbit
+##Establish a writing habbit

 Since writing can benefit me so much as I mentioned above.
-I decide to establish a writting habbit.
+I decide to establish a writing habbit.
 It's always difficult to get started.
 There is no doubt my blog will suck at the beginning, but I believe practice makes perfect.
 There is still a long way for me to go.